philou/auchandirect-scrAPI/README.md

 A ruby gem providing, through scrapping, an API to the french www.auchandirect.fr online grocery

+## Maintainer needed

+I'm looking for a benevolent maintainer for this library.
+I don't have the time anymore to evolve it.
+Until someone picks it up, I'll just **try** to keep it working against auchandirect.com evolutions.

 ## Installation

 Add this line to your application's Gemfile: